NHL Betting Guide – Odds, Picks & Tips

 - Philadelphia Flyers +100

 Parlay bets are popular bets since they offer up the chance for great returns off of small amounts.
 These are bets on multiple outcomes on a single betting slip.
 For each choice you add, the potential return rises, but so too does the risk involved.
-As an example, you could put together a parlay ticket with four different NHL moneyline outcomes.
+Every bet on the parlay needs to be successful or else the entire ticket is a loser.
+As an example, you could put together a parlay ticket with four different NHL moneyline outcomes:

 - Four-team parlay: